-Students, both under- and postgraduate, may be given hand-in questions and assignments worth 10 marks and organized via the OpenLearning site.
-Marks scored in these assignments should be indicative of the level of understanding of and proficiency in the topics covered.
-Assignments will appear on the OpenLearning site about ten days before their due dates.
+Students, both undergraduate and postgraduate, will be given three hand-in questions and/or assignments (each worth 10% of the final course mark).
+Marks scored in these assignments should be indicative of the level of understanding of, and proficiency in, the topics covered.
+Assignments will appear on the OpenLearning site about 2-3 weeks before their due dates.